FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: Experimental Setup

-The experimental setup utilises a range of parameters and hyperparameters.
-Table~\ref{tab:ExperimentalDetails} offers a detailed summary of the configurations, parameters, and hyperparameters employed.
-The algorithms MIFA, FedVARP, \textsc{FedAdaVR}, and \textsc{FedAdaVR-Quant} were implemented using the Flower framework alongside PyTorch.
-For other baseline algorithms already available within Flower, such as FedAvg, FedAdagrad, FedAdam, and FedYogi, default hyperparameter values provided by Flower (i.e. decay rates, small constants, and weight decay) were utilised.
-Implementation drew upon the repositories from the official Flower \cite{FlowerPaper} federated learning GitHub repository.
-The same repositories supported the implementation of FedProx, SCAFFOLD, and FedNova.
+Hyperparameter configurations were tailored to each specific algorithm to ensure fair benchmarking.
+All experiments were executed using a fixed random seed (42) for reproducibility.
+For client-side optimisation, we performed a grid search over the learning rate $\eta_c \in \{0.001, 0.01, 0.1\}$ and report the results of the best-performing configuration.
+For methods incorporating server-side optimisation (FedVARP, \textsc{FedAdaVR}, and \textsc{FedAdaVR-Quant}), we conducted an additional grid search over $\eta_s \in \{0.01, 0.1, 1.0\}$ for FedVARP and $\eta_s \in \{0.001, 0.005, 0.01\}$ for the \textsc{FedAdaVR} variants.
+The algorithms MIFA, FedVARP, \textsc{FedAdaVR}, and \textsc{FedAdaVR-Quant} were implemented directly using Flower and PyTorch.
+For baseline algorithms already available within Flower (FedAvg, FedAdagrad, FedAdam, FedYogi, FedProx, SCAFFOLD, and FedNova), default hyperparameter values provided by the official Flower repositories were used.
 All experiments were executed on high-performance computing systems equipped with CPUs and GPUs.